Tip Test: Does This DIY Slow Cooker Divider Actually Work?

 The liners: With the divider in place, I tried this using two small slow cooker liners (for three-quart slow cookers), with one in each section of the slow cooker, and again with a single large liner (for five- to six-quart slow cookers), draped over the divider and secured around the edges of the insert.
 Both sizes worked equally well, although the large liner felt slightly more secure.

 Despite my skepticism, I am happy to report that this tip really does follow through on its promise.
 It is an ingenious slow cooker hack!
-The original tip suggests this DIY slow cooker divider as a smart solution for keeping two dips warm, but that is really just the beginning.
-Come Thanksgiving and holiday season, this is one to keep in mind because it is such a great way to keep all those sides warm, whether they were originally cooked in a slow cooker or not.
+The original tip suggests this DIY slow cooker divider as a smart solution for keeping two dips warm but that is really just the beginning, especially when it comes to Super Bowl fare.
+It’s also great for keeping different appetizers warm like meatballs and wings or a meatless and a meaty chili if you have guests with different dietary restrictions.
+It doesn’t matter is they were originally cooked in a slow cooker or not.
 It will even work to keep drinks like spiced cider and mulled wine warm all throughout the night.

 Verdict: This is a mind-blowing tip!